New Caledonia Travel Guide

 Popular Koné features a few fine hotel options, with the downtown Hotel Hibiscus being the pick of the bunch.
 If you plan on flying in an ultra-light over the ‘Heart of Voh‘ you should know that the Hotel Hibiscus have their own planes which are made available only to their guests.
 If you are staying elsewhere you’ll have to organise your flight through your hotel.

-The national ‘Grands Hotel‘ group has two properties located a short drive north of town, the Hotel La Nea and the Koniambo, which is opposite the airport.
-I stayed at La Nea, which consists of a barricaded, private street which is lined with thirty private, spacious bungalows.
+I stayed at Hotel La Nea, which consists of a barricaded, private street which is lined with thirty private, spacious bungalows.
 Apparently, the bungalows were originally built to house construction workers who worked on the massive Koniambo mine in nearby Voh.

 Despite being a popular tourist destination, the sleepy east coast settlement of Hienghène has few accommodation options.
 The national Grands Hotel chain once again saves the day by offering the wonderful Le Koulnoué Village which is located on a sandy beach south of town.